bazelbuild/rules_swift/doc/proto_migration.md

 Additionally, this aspect meant that the module name and other compilation options could not be configured on a per-target basis, since the aspect needed to be able to determine all of this information by just looking at the providers of the `proto_library` targets.

-This lack of flexibility was extremely frustrating, especially for consumers who wanted to assign "Swift-like" module names to the `swift_proto_library` modules.

 Using the `deprecated_grpc` example in this repository to demonstrate, consumers had to import the generated service swift proto module with: